Lazy Daisy Cake

 Notes

-• Be sure to both grease and flour the pan or baking dish to ensure your dessert slides out of the pan with ease.
+• Be sure to generously grease and flour the pan or baking dish to make serving the cake easy.

 • To store, slice into individual serving-sized pieces and wrap with plastic wrap before storing in an airtight container.
 They’ll stay fresh in the fridge for up to 4 days or in the freezer for up to 3 months.